The HITRAN2024 methane update: Pressure-induced line-shape parameters

 The different line profiles used in these studies impact the value of the retrieved coefficients by a small but non-negligible amount.
 For consistency with the parameters already present in HITRAN, we chose to focus on the Voigt profile.
-Separating each profile would greatly reduce the amount of data per fit; therefore, we scaled the respective non-Voigt parameters by the average Voigt to non-Voigt ratio for each transition.
-This approach could only be performed in cases where data were fit with both non-Voigt and Voigt profiles \textemdash thus not all studies could be included.
+Separating each profile would greatly reduce the amount of data per fit; therefore, we scaled the respective non-Voigt parameters { by a constant value to match the Voigt broadening.
+The constant scaling was calculated by taking the ratio of Voigt to non-Voigt broadening for each transition and averaging the result.} This approach could only be performed in cases where transitions were fit with both non-Voigt and Voigt profiles \textemdash thus not all studies could be included.
 To further increase the amount of available data, the CH\textsubscript{4}--N\textsubscript{2} pressure broadening parameters were combined with those of --air, and scaled by a factor of 0.988 taken from Pine \& Gabard \cite{pine_speeddependent_2000}.
 This approach was previously used in other studies \cite{mondelain_measurement_2007} and agrees very well with other measurements (see Fig. \ref{fig:pade_fit_pr}).
 Finally, thanks to the weak branch dependence, broadening parameters for the $P$, $Q$, and $R$ branches were combined.
-Ideally each branch should be separate, however, the broadening measurements in methane are too uncertain for the difference to be reliably quantified.
+Ideally, each branch should be separate; however, the broadening measurements in methane are too uncertain for the difference to be reliably quantified.

 Using a few assumptions, we can constrain the Padé approximant function to ensure convergence of the fit.
 First, because pressure broadening is positive-valued, we will force every parameter to be positive for simplicity.
 This constraint also prevents discontinuities in the curve by removing the possibility of division by zero.
 Second, based on measurements in various species, not only methane, we can assume that in the $\lim _{J \to \infty}$, $\gamma _0$ is equal to zero.
 For this reason, it is preferable to have a polynomial of greater order in the divisor.
-We found that a [3/4] function of the form
+We found that a {[2/3]} function of the form

 works well for our level of precision.
 As observed in Fig. \ref{fig:broad_alpha_1}, even a single symmetry and ranking index does not lead to a smooth looking curve.
 Some transitions give systematically stronger or weaker parameters.
 Good examples of that behavior are the $J'' = 4$, $\alpha = 1$ transitions of the $F_2$ rotational symmetry, both in $P$ and $R$ branches, with parameters being weaker than those of their surrounding lines.
 This behavior appears in most experiments and is probably not an experimental artifact.
 Because these values deteriorate the fit, such points are removed beforehand.